roc-lang/examples/examples/ErrorHandlingBasic/README.md

 Roc uses `Result ok err` types to handle errors.
 The `?` operator tries an operation and returns early if it fails.
 You can replace default errors with custom ones using `? |_| CustomError(important_info)`, if you don't want to do that, add `?` right after `)` without any spaces.

-You will often see `Stdout.line!("hello")?` without a cutom error because it's very unlikely to fail.
+You will often see `Stdout.line!("hello")?` without a custom error because it's very unlikely to fail.

 See also:
 - [Real world error handling](https://www.roc-lang.org/examples/ErrorHandlingRealWorld/README) for a more complex example.